Unity-Technologies/ml-agents/docs/Training-Domain-Variations.md

 To setup the Sampler Manager, we create a YAML file that specifies how we wish to generate new samples for each `Reset Parameters`.
 In this file, we specify the samplers and the `resampling-interval` (the number of simulation steps after which reset parameters are resampled).
-Below is an example of a sampler file for the 3D ball environment.
+Below is an example of a sampler file for the `3DBall` environment.

 ```yaml
 resampling-interval: 5000